 - As much as the hypervisors are small, provide relatively smaller exposure surface areas, and virtually controls everything, they also endanger the system by providing a single point of failure.
 An attack on a single hypervisor can put the whole environment in danger.

 - Because hypervisors control almost everything, administrators can adjust and share security credentials at their will.
 The administrators have keys to the kingdom, which makes it difficult to know who did what.

-- Current configurations or any modification are lost when snapshots are reverted.
-For instance, if you modified security policy, then it implies that the platforms may now become accessible.
-To make it worse, audit logs are also likely to get lost; hence no record of changes made can be traced.
+- Current configurations or any modifications are lost when snapshots are reverted.
+For instance, if you modified the security policy, it implies that the platforms may become accessible.
+To make it worse, audit logs are also likely to get lost; hence, no records of changes can be traced.
 Without all these, it can be challenging to meet the expected compliance requirements.

-- Just like physical hard drives, snapshots, and images to contain PII (Personally Identifiable Information) and passwords.
-New photos or snapshots may be a cause for concern, and any previously stored snapshots that had undetected malware can be loaded at a later date to cause havoc.
+- Like physical hard drives, snapshots, and images to contain PII (Personally Identifiable Information) and passwords, new photos or snapshots may be a cause for concern, and any previously stored snapshots that had undetected malware can be loaded at a later date to cause havoc.

 - iSCSI and Fibre Channel are susceptible to man-in-the-middle attacks since they are clear text protocols.
 Attackers can also use sniffing tools to monitor or track storage traffic, which they can use in the future at their convenience.

 Administrator access and separation of duties